Vegan Pork Tenderloin Roast with Apples and Onions

 Vegan Pork Tenderloin is Simple and Healthy!

-It takes less than a half hour to prepare, with about 45 minutes additional bake time, and is made from ingredients found at most local groceries.
+It takes less than a half-hour to prepare, with about an hour or so additional bake time, and is made from ingredients found at most local groceries.

 The ingredients are super simple and, to a large degree, are a variation of those in the I’m Possible Burger.
 I wanted a roast that wasn’t seitan and was gluten-free.
 No vital wheat gluten here.

-It starts with short grain rice, sauteed mushrooms, and raw grated beets.
-The mushrooms add a meaty flavor, the beets add the meaty color, and the rice holds it all together.
+It starts with short-grain rice, sauteed mushrooms, and raw grated beets.
+The mushrooms add a meaty flavor, the beets add a meaty color, and the rice holds it all together.
 A block of tempeh adds volume, texture, and protein.
 “Pork” taste?
 Liquid smoke!

 It starts out looking kinda gross.
 But stick with me here.
 It’s just a brief, ugly phase.
 It turns out just fine.